EliasKouloures/EliasKouloures/README.md

 ### **📊 Empirical Validation Metrics**

-We do not deal in theoretical consulting or high-level academic frameworks.
-We deal exclusively in hard, verifiable market execution:
+I do not deal in theoretical consulting or high-level academic frameworks.
+I deal exclusively in hard, verifiable market execution:

 | Metric | Global Enterprise Average | This Framework |
 | :---- | :---- | :---- |